DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/focusStateEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget can be focused using keyboard navigation.
+Specifies whether the UI component can be focused using keyboard navigation.

 ---